 - Addressing AM Cyber Challenges – (Al Lowas & Dana Ellis)

 - The ability to securely connect and operate 3D printers is integral to taking advantage of the distributed manufacturing capability that additive manufacturing offers.
-In this workshop track, participants will work to develop a common understanding of the DoD and industry cyber-physical security requirements for networking and machine operation with respect to the NIST risk management framework; and identify best practices to address known or common challenges to being able to connect machines to IT networks.
+In this workshop track, participants will work to develop a common understanding of the DoD and industry cyber-physical security requirements for networking and machine operation with respect to the NIST risk management framework; review ongoing projects to improve AM Cybersecurity; and identify best practices to address known or common challenges to being able to connect machines to IT networks.